Behavior is one's response to its surroundings and circumstances. A understanding of sheep behavior is essential to making the raising and

 Watch out for rams

-While sheep are generally a docile, non-aggressive animal, this
+While sheep are generally docile, non-aggressive creatures, this

-is not usually the case with rams, especially during the breeding
+is not necessarily the case with rams (intact males), especially during the breeding

 serious injuries, even death, to people.
 A ram should never